bradbell/at_cascade/readme.rst

 5. There will be a drill option where a drill_node is specified and only the ancestors of the drill_node, up to the world node, are run as the fit_node

+Output Data
+###########
+For each fit_node, the corresponding log table will tell if the fit completed successfully and it not what the error was.
+If it did complete successfully, or it it reached the maximum number of iterations, samples corresponding to the avgint table will be in the predict table.
+One will be able to continue the fits that terminated due to the maximum number of iterations being reached.